 (#11be)The definition of the Link ID Info field is the same as in the MLO GTK subelement described above.

+The MLO CIGTK subelement contains the CIGTK for a link.
+The MLO CIGTK subelement format is shown in Figure 9-xxx (MLO CIGTK subelement format).